 including the 1,413 kg Bigelow Expandable Activity Module (BEAM) experiment in the

 unpressurized trunk section.
-At roughly 10.4 tonnes, the combined Dragon and cargo mass
+At roughly 8,626 kg, the combined Dragon and cargo mass was

 F9-23 First Stage After Landing

-During its descent, the first stage perform three-engine
+During its descent, the first stage perform a

-boost-back and reentry burns, followed by a final single-engine landing burn.
+three-engine boost-back burn, followed by a final single-engine landing burn.